Jump directly to main navigation Jump directly to content

 She has previous work experience, as temporary staff or intern, at the International Criminal Tribunal for the former Yugoslavia (The Hague), German Embassy (Washington D.C.), Institute of International Education (Washington D.C.), U.S. House of Representatives (Washington D.C.), Bundestag (Berlin) and German Historical Museum (Berlin).

-After studies in France, England and the United States (Wellesley College) she received an MSc in International Relations from the LSE and a Master’s degree from Sciences Po Paris.
-Dr Dittrich holds a PhD from the LSE.
+After studies in France, England and the United States (Wellesley College), she received an MSc in International Relations from the LSE and a Master’s degree from Sciences Po Paris.
+She holds a PhD from the LSE.

-She is fluent in English, German, French and Spanish.
+She is fluent in English, French and German and Spanish.